Breakout Session F – 2024 ICGS Conference

 Audience: Elementary/Primary/Lower School; Middle School; Heads of School/Principals/Presidents/Headteachers; Senior Administrators; Teachers/Faculty; Extracurricular/Co-Academic Programs

-Audience: Middle School; Upper/Senior/High School; Teachers/Faculty; School Counselors; Student Life; Extracurricular/Co-Academic Programs; Diversity, Equity, Inclusion, and Justice Practitioners
+Audience: Middle School; Teachers/Faculty; Diversity, Equity, Inclusion, and Justice Practitioners

 Creating a Sustainable Faculty Evaluation and Professional Development System